One-Hit Wonders You Didn't Know Passed Away

 Natina Reed

-Natina Reed was a singer in the trio Blaque, who became well known in 1999 for their hit "Bring It All To Me."
+Natina Reed was a singer in the trio Blaque, which became well-known in 1999 for its hit "Bring It All To Me."
 The girl group was discovered and mentored by Lisa "Left Eye" Lopes of TLC.
 Reed and the other two members, Brandi Williams and Shamari DeVoe, also had minor roles in the film "Bring it On" in 2000.

 From the time Reed was 8 years old, she was in entertainment, and began as a model for Macy's and Bloomingdales.
 Blaque formed in 1996, when the girls were still in high school.
 After their debut's major success, the trio released a few more studio albums but never had another hit.
 In 2012, just as Reed was planning a comeback, she was hit by a car while crossing a street in Atlanta.
 She was 31 years old, and a mother to a 10-year-old son.